knative-extensions/net-kourier/README.md

 ```
 ## External Authorization Configuration

-If you want to enable the external authorization support you can set those ENV vars in the `3scale-kourier-control`
+If you want to enable the external authorization support you can set these ENV vars in the `3scale-kourier-control`
  deployment:

 - `KOURIER_EXTAUTHZ_HOST*`: The external authorization service and port, my-auth:2222
 - `KOURIER_EXTAUTHZ_FAILUREMODEALLOW*`: Allow traffic to go through if the ext auth service is down.
+Accepts true/false
 - `KOURIER_EXTAUTHZ_MAXREQUESTBYTES`: Max request bytes, if not set, defaults to 8192 Bytes.
 More info [Envoy Docs](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ext_authz/v3/ext_authz.proto.html?highlight=max_request_bytes#extensions-filters-http-ext-authz-v3-buffersettings)
 - `KOURIER_EXTAUTHZ_TIMEOUT`: Max time in ms to wait for the ext authz service.
 Defaults to 2s.